all Zweiradler Tours

 Husky Beast III

 3-person tent (i. e. for 2 persons + luggage).
 Pretty affordable tent which convinces mainly by its simple concept: No frills, simply hang the inner tent on the two tent poles, throw over the outer tent, done.
 The inner tent consists almost entirely of mosquito netting, so the ventilation is top.
-However, we are on the road now with the second set of tent poles, because the first is broken.
+Tizian himself has attached ropes to the loops where the pegs are attached, so that the tent can also be secured with stones instead of pegs (e.g. on concrete).
+However, we were from the beginning of the tour on the road with the second set of tent poles, because the first is broken.
+After one and a half year the tent started to leak in heavy rain and from the bottom, the zippers stopped working well and mold started to grow at some places so we decided to buy a new tent (but of the same model) in our winter break in Tbilisi 23/24.
 Incl. stuff sack.

 2960 g